acenturyandabit/workflowish/docs/roadmap.md

 # Version 3.0
 `The Github release version`
 - Push to github
-- Make alt + shift for showing the IDs.
 - better password entry dialog
 - [FIX] Deleting the first item on an empty document will cause help doc to reappear
 - Add github todo-to-issue